emperorofmars/stf-unity/readme.md

 Included is a basic second stage which converts into a pure Unity scene, and throws everything else away.
 The intermediary format is intended for authoring STF files.

+### Some Considerations
+- Components could be moved into their own root object instead of being placed directly into nodes.
+- What functionality should be described by nodes or components?
+Should, for example, mesh instances be a node or component?
+Currently, STF.mesh_instance is a component.
+- Animation paths import in the STF representation into Unity.
+They only get resolved during a second stage's process.
+To make animations easier to work with for authoring, they should convert into the authoring format, targeting STF specific components.
+Perhaps animation path conversion could also be streamlined into component and resource converters directly instead of them being their own hot loadable interface.

 ## Extensibility
 The extensibility of this format is a first class feature.
 All implementations must provide an easy way to add and hotload support for additional types.